Phuire-Research/Stratimux/Concept.md

 As what point is some intelligent notion, without some shared reference?
 How can one know if what they hold is true and valid without testing.
 As a flawed individual, I would always choose chance of failure, over that of perfection for the sake of enhancing understanding.
 As intelligence is complex, but likewise within that complexity can one find themselves without that common point of reference.
 And this is my attempt to establish such.
 Noting that there are very few references throughout this work.
 And concepts and logical associations take the center stage.

 Beyond the scope of this application.
 Would be a method of being able to translate these concepts into any other language as they come into being.
 The power of intelligence comes from seeing the world as mundane, but respecting the decisions made.
 As even in the scope of this work.
 I never planned on creating a framework, nor the logical system that it represents.
 I attempted to extend FLUX to serve my own purpose with that ActionStrategy pattern.
-But at every turn, someone else's naming decision reared its head that hampered my ability to articulate the Unified Turing Machine.
+But at every turn, someone else's naming decision reared its head that hampered my ability to articulate the Muxified Turing Machine.

 If my Own Work of Concepts gets in your way.
 Have fun!